FAQ – LEGAL FEES AND SERVICES

 People have many questions when it comes time to consider whether to hire an attorney.
 Whether you are starting a business and looking for general business counsel, considering a claim to recover medical expenses and lost wages as a result of a car accident, or needing to defend a claim brought against you, you probably have several general questions about hiring an attorney.
 We have grouped some of the most frequently asked questions below.

-Absolutely, yes.
-After discussing your potential claim with one of our qualified staff to ensure there is no conflict of interest, we will schedule an appointment for you to talk with one of our attorneys.
-This can be done in person at our office, or at your home if you are unable to travel due to injuries, or by phone, whichever is most convenient for you.
+There is no cost to call our office to find out if we can help you.
+When you call our office, one of our staff members will ask for basic information about your legal issue to make sure that there is no conflict of interest.
+If there is no conflict of interest and if it looks like we can help, our staff will schedule an appointment for you to talk with one of our attorneys.
+This can be done in person at our office, at your home or the hospital if you are unable to travel due to injuries, or by phone, whichever is most convenient for you.

 If you hire Morefield Speicher Bachman, LC on a contingency fee basis, you do not pay us anything up front until we make a recovery for you.
 If you don’t receive a settlement or verdict, we don’t receive any payment for attorneys fees.